Aspirin-induced asthma: Introduction

 Aspirin-induced asthma: Treatments

 There is no cure but avoiding aspirin will prevent symptoms developing.
 Symptoms may be managed by various asthma medications such as bronchodilators, antiinflammatories and asthma inhalers.
-Some medications act as long-term controllers (e.g. corticosteroids, long-acting beta-2 agonists, leukotriene modifiers, Cromolyn, Nedocromil, Theophylline) whereas ...more treatments »
+Some medications act as long-term controllers (e.g. corticosteroids, long-acting beta-2 agonists, leukotriene modifiers, Cromolyn, Nedocromil, Theophylline) whereas others offer rapid relief of symptoms ...more treatments »

 Symptoms of Aspirin-induced asthma